getodk/docs/src/form-regex.rst

       <label>Enter your Telephone number"</label>
    </input>

  An other alternative to this would be to use a regular expression of the form: ``regex(string(.),'...')``.
 But this should be avoided since the value of *string(.)* would be after whatever you entered was converted to an integer.
-So if you entered 0004, string(.) would be just 4.
+So if you entered 0004, string(.) would be 4.

 - Integers are limited by binary representation to 9 decimal digits.
-If you want something longer (e.g., 10 numbers) then make sure to use a text type with appearance as numbers and add a constraint restricting the input string to be a number.
+If you want something longer (like 10 numbers) then make sure to use a text type with appearance as numbers and add a constraint restricting the input string to be a number.
 Constraint is required since appearance setting changes the keyboard style of the pop-up keyboard to the number keyboard when you attempt to enter data into the field but does not prevent non-numbers from being entered.
 This relies upon the device's keyboard supporting (See `this <http://developer.android.com/reference/android/text/InputType.html#TYPE_NUMBER_FLAG_SIGNED>`_).

  For example, a constraint of the form ``regex(.,'^[0-9]{11}$')`` will restrict the input string to be a number of exactly 11 digits.